 How can this be so?
-The Bible teaches many ways in which our hearts can be transformed from a ‘gimme’ heart to a ‘giver’ heart.
+The Bible reveals many benefits we gain when our hearts are transformed from a "gimme" heart to a "giver" heart.
 Here are just five:

 First, giving is more blessed than receiving because in giving we live honorably before God who gives us all we have.
 Every blessing we enjoy comes to us not as a wage, but a gift (1 Corinthians 4:7).
 Honor and integrity can’t help but agree with Jesus when he instructs us to give just as freely as we have received, “You received without paying; give without pay” (Matthew 10:8).
 Giving bears the simple blessing of honor before God.

 Second, when we give freely, God freely supplies even more to us.
 Consider Proverbs 19, “Whoever is generous to the poor lends to the LORD, and he will repay him for his deed” (v.
 17).
 You can’t out-give God.
 The more we give away, the more He supplies to us.
 He loves to bless givers!
 He rewards conduits more than cul-de-sacs.

 Giving to others blesses our hearts because we see God receiving greater thanksgiving through our gift.
 Paul writes to the Corinthians, “You will be enriched in every way to be generous in every way, which through us will produce thanksgiving to God” (2 Corinthians 9:11).
 All who love God rejoice to give freely knowing he is receiving even more thanks and praise.